pysat/pysatMadrigal/CONTRIBUTING.md

 Feature requests
 ^^^^^^^^^^^^^^^^

-If you are proposing a new feature or a change in something that alread exists:
+If you are proposing a new feature or a change in something that already exists:

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible, to make it easier to implement.